 Dealing with clutter is so much more than following someone else’s checklist (though those can certainly be helpful!)

 I know that reading how other women had made it though the process gave me encouragement when I felt like giving up.

-I’m all about the practical tips and tricks part of decluttering too, but I know that for me, addressing the “why” was the thing that made this notion really sink in and stick, forever.
+I’m all about the practical tips and tricks part of decluttering too, and I’m still working on finding the balance of what amount of material possessions is right for our family.
+But I know that for me, seeing clutter as a thief was the thing that made this notion really sink in and stick, forever.